Herve-M/blog/content/posts/howto-convert-dyn2base/index.md

 You must restart your computer for the changes to take effect.
 If you have done everything correctly, you should normally boot into your operating system.

-{{< figure src="arti_dyna2base-baseHDD.png" alt="Windows Disk Management overview of main basic drive" caption="Partitioning utility should indicate from now one a basic disk" >}}
+{{< image src="arti_dyna2base-baseHDD.png" alt="Windows Disk Management overview of main basic drive" caption="Partitioning utility should indicate from now one a basic disk" >}}

 ## Related links